Mgeraci19/AIChatbot/README.md

 # AIChatbot
-This is a personal project of and AI chatbot
+Simple AI chatbot built on top of a pipeline from the transformers library.